codeclinic/wp-spamfree/readme.txt

 Version 1.5.7, released 03/27/08:

 * Improved compatibility with WP Super Cache.
 Ironically, to do this I removed WP Super Cache compatibility mode.
 Several users reported having trouble with that feature, and after dialog with several users and further testing, we found it worked better without.
-(One of the joys of programming - sometimes you think you're fixing one problem and you end up creating a new one.)
+(One of the joys of programming - sometimes you think you're fixing one problem and you end up creating a new one.
+It's fixed now though.)
 Seems to be working fine with WP Super Cache now, but if any of you have conflicts with WP super Cache and version 1.5.7, please submit a support request so we can look into it ASAP.
 (See Troubleshooting for more info.)
 * Improved spam protection.

 Version 1.5.6, released 03/22/08: